-Weak shaky legs, jelly legs, rubber legs, leg weakness anxiety symptom
+Weak legs, jelly legs, rubber legs, shaky legs, leg weakness anxiety symptom

 Weak legs anxiety symptom description:

 This symptom is often described as weak legs and arms, weak shaky legs from anxiety, weak shaky legs fibromyalgia, weak legs shaky hands, off balance feeling and weak legs, weak rubber legs, and weak arms and legs.

 Other descriptions include your legs feel so weak that you think they won't be able to support you.
 Sometimes your legs feel so weak that you are concerned that you might not be able to walk or stand.

 Your legs also may feel jelly-like, rubbery-feeling, that you have to force yourself to walk, or that it seems you can’t feel them.
 You also may feel that your legs or knees are too stiff to move or that your legs won’t move as you would like them to.

 Because anxiety symptom descriptions are subjective, there can be many other descriptions for this weak legs symptom.

 This symptom can be experienced in all parts of the body, such as the arms, hands, feet, neck, back, stomach, and so on.

 This symptom can be experienced in just one of the body, a few parts, or many parts of the body at the same time.